prismicio/scala-play-starter/README.md

-## Starter Play with Scala projects
+## Starter for Play with Scala projects

 This is a blank [Play framework](http://www.playframework.com) project that will connect to any [prismic.io](https://prismic.io) repository.
 It uses the prismic.io Scala developement kit, and provide a few helpers to integrate with the Play framework.